Dr Marcus Mietzner

 MA (Frankfurt), PhD (ANU)

 I have been interested in the politics of Indonesia since my first visit to Jakarta as a teenager in 1986.
 While pursuing an MA degree at Goethe University in Frankfurt in the mid-1990s, I spent one year in Ambon to collect material for my thesis on the rebellion of the South Moluccan Republic in 1950.
 After graduation, I moved to the ANU to obtain my PhD.
 During fieldwork for a thesis on the Indonesian military, I began working for USAID in Jakarta – an engagement that would last for more than seven years.
 Eventually, however, I returned to academia, finishing the PhD in 2005 and starting my new position as a lecturer at the ANU in 2008.
-Since then, my research has primarily focused on political parties in democratic Indonesia.
+Since then, my research has primarily focused on political parties and the presidency in democratic Indonesia.

 Just 10 per cent of 500 Indonesians polled in the survey commissioned by the South China Morning Post said they wanted Trump to win the election – a stark contrast from the popularity incumbent Pre

 Joko Widodo's Australia trip may be rescheduled for this month

 The President’s trip had been billed as the high point of a turnaround in ties — 19 months after Australia recalled its ambassador over the executions of Bali Nine leaders Andrew Chan and Myuran Su

 Indonesia's Joko Widodo jets in as new bond forged